arpansahu/common_readme/AWS Deployment/nginx.md

          sudo acme-dns-client register \
          -d arpansahu.me -s http://localhost:8090

-         Above command is old now we will use the new command sudo acme-dns-client register \
+        The above command is old now we will use the new command sudo acme-dns-client register \
           -d arpansahu.me \
           -allow 0.0.0.0/0 \